How to Clean Curtains

 - Draperies are also the places where dust and dirt from ceiling fans and air vents settle.

-- Even normal dusting and vacuuming causes dust and debris to circulate further into the air.
+- Even vacuuming causes dust and debris to circulate further into the air.
 A number of those particles will settle onto your curtains.

 When you take all of this into consideration, you can see why it’s so important to clean your curtains on a regular basis.